Our lawyers hold trucking companies responsible

 We take truck accidents seriously in Dallas

 When there's a truck accident that leaves someone injured, many times it was caused by the driver's negligence.
 But in some cases, the trucking company that employs the driver may also have been negligent.
-The truck accident lawyers at Tracey & Fox can take action to hold negligent trucking companies responsible.
+The truck accident lawyers at Tracey Fox King & Walters can take action to hold negligent trucking companies responsible.

 Trucking companies deal with accidents all the time and know how to protect themselves from legal action.
 Investigators from trucking companies and insurance companies are often on the scene of a truck accident soon after it happens.
 But their investigation is pretty one-sided.
 They're not thinking about what's best for you.
 They are looking for ways to avoid liability.